 How Much Does a Wyoming Auto Dealer Bond Cost?

 The cost of a Wyoming auto dealer bond depends on both the amount of the bond required by state law and the financial standing of the auto dealer.
-Any auto dealer that requires a license must post an auto dealer bond of no less than $25,000.
-However, this bond amount does not represent the cost of the bond.
+Any auto dealer that requires a license must post an auto dealer bond of no less than $25,000, but this bond amount does not represent the cost of the bond.

-How do You Get a Wyoming Auto Dealer Bond?
+How Do I Renew My Wyoming Auto Dealer Bond?